Vyral/base-template/_posts/2019-02-14-what-key-issues-affect-tourism-in-kauai.md

 That in mind, if you’re thinking about buying property on Kauai with the intent of renting it as a short-term vacation property, **I strongly encourage you to make sure it’s a legal vacation rental.** One in eight homes on Kauai is a vacation rental, and the government sees that as something that contributes to the high price of housing and destroys our communities.

-&nbsp;

 I don’t necessarily agree with that.
 However, the county strategy is to become much stricter on enforcement.
 In terms of affordable housing, one of the ideas the mayor mentioned in his radio interview was of **leasing county or state land to large developers so that they can defer those costs and bring in housing that’s much more affordable** for the median income of Kauai households.

 **As we move further into 2019, we still have three relatively new projects**

 * Down the South Shore, the folks from Brookfield continue to build out PiliMai, which are some of the nicest, most modern condos that run along the Kiahuna Golf Course.
-The 2-bedroom units there are running in the $700s, and the 3-bedroom units run in the $800s.<br>&nbsp;
+The 2-bedroom units there are running in the $700s, and the 3-bedroom units run in the $800s.<br>
 * On the east side, DR Horton continues to build out their project in Honolulu, which provides some of the most affordable housing on the island in terms of new construction.
-These large 3- and 4-bedroom homes are in the $500,000 range, though they’re on small lots.<br>&nbsp;
+These large 3- and 4-bedroom homes are in the $500,000 range, though they’re on small lots.<br>
 * On the North Shore, we have the North Shore Preserve, which is a swath of land owned by Jeff Stone and the Principal Corporation.
 These are spectacular lots with one-of-a-kind, mind-boggling views of Hanalei Bay and Valley High.
 They will be selling for between $5 million and $6 million.

 Overall, this last year was very successful for tourism.
 For those with vacation rentals, tourism revenue was up 9.2%, the highest level in 25 years on Kauai.
 However, this does create the problem of over-tourism; **there are more tourists here than our infrastructure can support.**